 Chart of Accounts for Other Expenses and Revenue

-In Lesson 18 I illustrated the numbering system for the chart of accounts.
-I excluded the primary digits of 8 and 9 in the expense types of accounts.
+In Lesson 18 it was illustrated how the numbering system for the chart of accounts works.
+Notice it excluded the primary digits of 8 and 9 in the expense types of accounts.
 These two identifiers are reserved for other expenses (primary digit with an 8) and other revenue (primary digit beginning with a 9).

 Now some of you are wondering ‘Why not include this with the regular expenses and revenue?’
 Remember the focus of the financial report, report the regular and ongoing activities of the business.

 In sections 8 and 9, expenses are first, revenue last.
 This is organized this way strictly for consistency.
 Section 8 follows regular expenses to keep the reader focused on expenses.
 Also, it is more common for both unusual and extraordinary events to generate losses (costs exceed proceeds).

 One final not, most accounting software programs sum up the revenue, cost of sales and expenses (sections 6 and 7) and reports the profit or loss as net profit (loss) from regular operations.
 Then other expenses and revenue are reported beneath this line.
 Look at the following illustration:

 Cost of Sales (1,210,214)